RyanGA09/MySkill_SC-Frontend_in_WebDev-Profile/README.md

 &copy; 2024 Ryan Gading Abdullah.
 All rights reserved.

-This project is open-source and available under the [MIT License](LICENSE).
+This project is licensed under the MIT License - see the [MIT License](LICENSE).